|Weight||112kg (17st 8lb)|

 Manu then started all three Test matches in South Africa and the four QBE Internationals in November 2012 in which he scored two of England’s seven tries against Fiji, their only try against Australia and another against the All Blacks.

-An ankle injury sustained in January ruled him out of contention for the opening match against Scotland in the 2013 RBS 6 Nations but he returned off the bench in the thrilling victory over Ireland in Dublin and scored his tenth Test try in the 23-13 win over France in February.
+An ankle injury in January 2013 ruled him out of contention for the opening match against Scotland in the RBS 6 Nations but he returned off the bench in the thrilling victory over Ireland in Dublin and scored his tenth Test try in the 23-13 win over France in February.
 He also made 57 metres, the most by an England player in the match, despite requiring 19 stitches around his left ear after the game and went on to win selection for the 2013 British & Irish Lions tour of Australia.

 His approach to the New Zealand match in December 2012 typified that of England – fast, direct and unyielding.
 Manu intercepted a pass from Kieran Read and ran half the length of the field to score his ninth Test try and take England into a 30-14 lead after 62 minutes.
 He also helped to create his side’s other two touchdowns by giving the final pass for Brad Barritt’s and handing off Dan Carter and Richie McCaw for Chris Ashton to score.

 He became England’s youngest RWC player at 20 years and 115 days against Argentina, being 15 days younger than Jonny Wilkinson, who set the previous record in 1999.
 Manu then scored his third Test try from a dynamic break in his second RWC appearance against Georgia and added a fourth touchdown against Romania six days later.